joshtynjala/building-adobe-air-applications/developing-air-applications-for-mobile-devices/setting-mobile-application-properties.md

                                 </manifestAdditions>
                                 </android>

-The Android operating system doesn’t guarantee that your app will be installed to the external memory.
+The Android operating system doesn't guarantee that your app will be installed to the external memory.
 A user can also move the app between internal and external memory using the system settings app.